Skip to content

 What it checks:

-• Python version matches .python-version
+• Python version matches the pinned source-of-truth (.tool-versions / .python-version / config)

 Example output: